 There are 140 two-person rooms in Newton Hall, with community bathrooms and showers.
 The 250 to 280 residents who live in Newton each year have access to the hall’s lobby, three kitchens, laundry room (with washers, dryers and ironing boards), sauna, and the recreation and fitness room—which includes fitness equipment, ping pong, billiards, and a large television with satellite dish.
 Drink and snack machines are also available.
 To accommodate the needs of all students, Newton has two areas that are set aside for people who are quiet and prefer to go to bed early.
 There is also an area set aside for people who spend extensive time studying.

-Residents also have access to a fiber optic computer network that ties each room into the college’s mainframe, providing students with convenient access to the library, their professors, and the Internet.
+Residents also have access to a fiber optic computer network that links each room, providing students with convenient access to the library, their professors, and the Internet.
 The residents of Newton Hall are also encouraged to maintain a noise policy that will allow students to study or sleep any time of the day or night.

 If you are interested in living in Newton Hall or want more information about residence hall life at PUC, contact Newton Hall at (707) 965-6487 or Dean Hernan Granados at (707) 965-7409.